Szymng/Electronic-elements-drawer/README.md

 * Qt Creator 5.15

 ### How to build
 If you want to build this project you need to configure VS first.
-I will add the guide soon.
+I will add guide soon.